-The UCSF Fresno Medical Education Program is a major clinical and educational branch of the University of California, San Francisco School of Medicine.
-For more than 30 years, the program has offered medical education and training for residents, fellows, and students, as well as broad continuing education opportunities, research, and public service.
+UCSF Fresno is a major clinical and educational branch of the University of California, San Francisco School of Medicine.
+For more than 30 years, it has offered residency and fellowship programs, as well as continuing-education opportunities, research, and public service.

-Medical residency training forms the core of the educational focus at UCSF Fresno.
-At any given time there are about 190 residents receiving training at UCSF Fresno, and the program graduates more than 60 resident physicians each year from seven disciplines.
-Since its inception, UCSF Fresno has trained more than 2,000 residents to become medical specialists in emergency medicine, family and community medicine, internal medicine, obstetrics and gynecology, pediatrics, psychiatry, and surgery.
+At any given time, about 190 physician residents are training at UCSF Fresno.
+The program graduates more than 60 resident physicians each year.
+Since its inception, UCSF Fresno has trained more than 3,000 residents to become medical specialists in emergency medicine, family and community medicine, internal medicine, obstetrics and gynecology, pediatrics, psychiatry, and surgery.

-One of the most important features of the Fresno program is the emphasis on hands-on training, whether in rural community-based facilities or larger hospitals.
-The 10-county, 60,000 square mile referral area ranges from populous cities to remote mountainous areas and includes broad multicultural diversity.
+The program emphasizes hands-on training, whether in rural community-based facilities or larger hospitals.
+The 10-county, 60,000-square-mile referral area incorporates both populous cities and remote mountainous areas and includes broad, multicultural diversity.

 Educational Opportunities for Medical Students

-In addition to medical residency training programs, UCSF Fresno provides education for roughly 200 dynamic medical students each year.
-These medical students can participate in clerkships, electives or preceptorships in all areas of medical education and special training is available in cross-cultural medicine, migrant healthcare and rural healthcare.
-Students are also exposed to health care issues that are specific to the Central Valley including, but not limited to, teen pregnancy, special geriatric needs and respiratory health.
+UCSF Fresno also provides continuing education for roughly 200 medical students each year.
+They participate in clerkships, electives, or preceptorships in all areas of medical education, and special training in cross-cultural medicine, migrant healthcare, and rural healthcare.
+Students also expand their exposure to health care issues of special concern to the Central Valley, such as teen pregnancy, geriatric needs, and respiratory health.

-Each summer, UCSF Fresno offers unique educational opportunities for first-year and second-year medical students including medical Spanish-language and clinical skills courses.
-Third-year and fourth-year are eligible to participate in the Model Fresno program, a highly popular, innovative and intensive six-month period of hands-on clinical training in primary care settings.
+During the summer, UCSF Fresno offers first- and second-year medical students classes on medical Spanish-language and clinical skills courses.
+Third- and fourth-year students can participate in the Model Fresno program, an intensive six-month period of hands-on, clinical training in primary care settings.

-UCSF Fresno is home to the Center for Medical Education and Research.
-The 82,000 square-foot, state-of-the-art building includes a digital medical library, virtual classrooms, the latest in instructional methods and technologies, and advanced research facilities are planned.
+UCSF Fresno is home to the Center for Medical Education and Research, an 82,000-square-foot, state-of-the-art building that features a digital medical library, virtual classrooms, and advanced research facilities.
 The Center plays a pivotal role in the recruitment and retention of top physicians, faculty, and researchers in the Central San Joaquin Valley.

-In keeping with its mission of research, teaching, and public service, UCSF Fresno sponsors programs that address the special health needs and issues of Central Valley residents as well as providing road maps for middle-school and high-school students to pursue careers in the health professions.
-Below are some of the programs that UCSF Fresno sponsors:
+UCSF Fresno provides numerous additional educational opportunities for practicing doctors and dentists, as well as programs that address the special health needs and issues of Central Valley residents and encourage middle-school and high-school students toward careers in the health professions.
+For more information, visit the UCSF Fresno website.